 Consuming kefir has been shown to suppress psoriasis systemic inflammation by reducing cytokine production.
 Kefir can also be topically applied to the skin to reduce itching and bring down inflammation in psoriasis patients (Jones, S.N., 2017).
 Just as with any fermented food it is best if you can make your own.
 You can easily purchase a kefir making kit online, one for making dairy or coconut kefir or for making water kefir.
 Choosing goat milk as a dairy option is best.

 Kimchi is a delicious spicy Korean dish of various fermented vegetables.
-A 2015 study found that l.plantarum k8 lysates found in kimchi was found to increase hyaluronic acid production in the body which aids in boosting skin hydration.
+A 2015 study found that l.plantarum k8 lysates found in kimchi were found to increase hyaluronic acid production in the body which aids in boosting skin hydration.
 Less water loss from the skin and softening of the skin also results as well as reducing signs and symptoms of psoriasis (Kim, H., et al., 2015).

 Vitamin D, apart from being an essential hormone in the body, defends against opportunistic invaders into the body, aids in the stimulation of antimicrobial peptides, is very potent against pathogenic bacteria in the digestive system, as well as viruses and boosts the immune system.
 Psoriasis apart from systemic inflammation is also a disease in which the immune system of the individual is on the fritz.
 Supporting the immune system positively, preventing nutritional deficiencies and hormonal imbalances, as well as hypertension can do a lot of good for people with psoriasis.